 Calisir, Fethi & Gumussoy, Cigdem Altin (2008) studied about accessibility by young customers towards internet banking, related to six banking channels i.e., brick and mortar, ATM, phone banking, electronic fund transfer etc. at POS and bank branches in stores established by Turkish banks.
 The study was conducted in two parts, first with 20 subjects and the other with 200 participants practiced i.e., correspondence analysis and cluster analysis.
 The corresponding analysis resulted in replacement of IB, ATM and phone banking.
 It observed IB was more efficient in ease of use and access.
 Nonetheless, it highlighted IB users' lack of confidence over safety and confidentiality.

 Lee, K. and Chung, N. (2009) studied the varied aspects in Korea which significantly affect the customer's satisfaction towards MB adoption and their trust towards MB.
-In case of factors study, modified Delon and McLean's model was used, and the quality factors were analyzed.
+In case of factors didn't have any effect on the same.